Tainan railway station

 Tainan (台南 (Táinán)) is a railway station in Tainan, Taiwan served by Taiwan Railways Administration.
-Situated in centre of the old town square of Tainan, Tainan Station is the main station of the city and also one of the major stations along the western trunk line in Taiwan.
+Situated in centre of the old town square in the East District of Tainan, Tainan Station is the main station of the city and also one of the major stations along the western trunk line in Taiwan.
 The Shalun line, opened in 2011, allows through services to link the station with THSR Tainan Station.

 Overview

 The station has one island platform and one side platform.
 The current station structure opened on 15 March 1936, which included a hotel on the second floor (the only station of its kind in Taiwan).
 The hotel closed in 1965, and the restaurant was closed in 1986.

-Construction is ongoing for a plan to move the tracks and station underground by 2017.
+Construction is ongoing for a plan to move the tracks and station underground, started 2017.